theodorejb/cropt/README.md

 ### `mouseWheelZoom`

-Type: `boolean | "ctrl"`
+Type: `"off" | "on" | "ctrl"`
-Default value: `true`
+Default value: `"on"`

-If set to `false`, the mouse wheel cannot be used to zoom in and out of the image.
+If set to `"off"`, the mouse wheel cannot be used to zoom in and out of the image.
 If set to `"ctrl"`, the mouse wheel will only zoom in and out while the CTRL key is pressed.

 ### `viewport`